swiftlang/swift-evolution/proposals/0526-deadline.md

 External systems may need to interoperate with active deadlines.
 This means that the applied deadline needs to be retrievable, however this particularly becomes tricky since the clock is generic for the deadlines.
-To that end the accessor for the active deadline is generic for a clock type
+To that end the accessor for the active deadline accepts a generic clock instance:

 ```swift
 extension Task where Success == Never, Failure == Never {